Logo

 On December 1,2001, Gina Raimondo married Andrew Kind Moffit, in Providence.

-Gina Raimondo is a practicing Roman Catholic and was one of the first girls to graduate from the La Salle Academy, a Catholic school in Providence.
+Gina Raimondo is a practicing Catholic and was one of the first girls to graduate from the La Salle Academy, a Catholic school in Providence.

 Gina Raimondo is a member of the Council on Foreign Relations and an Aspen Institute Rodel fellow.

-Gina Raimondo was awarded an honorary degree from Bryant University, in 2012; and has received awards from the northern Rhode Island chamber of commerce and the YWCA of northern Rhode Island.
+Gina Raimondo was awarded an honorary degree from Bryant University in 2012 and has received awards from the northern Rhode Island chamber of commerce and the YWCA of northern Rhode Island.

 Gina Raimondo serves as vice chair of the board of directors of Crossroads Rhode Island, the state's largest homeless services organization.